Zimbabwe – Family-Friendly African Wildlife Orphanage

 Bulawayo is the second largest city in Zimbabwe and home to more than 650,000 people.
 This city is considered the business and industrial capital of the country.
 The wildlife orphanage is located about 30 minutes from the city and set on a beautiful, family-owned property.
 Nearby lays the Matopo National Park, which has the highest concentration of leopards of all national parks including Victoria Falls.

-The wildlife orphanage is a haven for Zimbabwean animals that have little hope for survival in the wild; these are creatures which have been orphaned, abandoned, injured, born in captivity or brought up unsuccessfully as pets.
+Celebrating more than 50 years of Wildlife Conservation, this orphanage is a haven for animals that have little hope for survival in the wild.
+These are creatures which have been orphaned, abandoned, injured, born in captivity, or brought up unsuccessfully as pets.
 Additionally, it is home to an increasing number of animals that have been confiscated from illegal wildlife traffickers.
-The orphanage has been featured in countless documentaries and is now world renowned for its pioneering work and is famed as one of Africa’s largest and most successful wildlife rehabilitation/release centers.

-This wildlife sanctuary was established in 1973 by a former game ranger, who now operates the sanctuary with his family.
+This project was established in 1973 by a former game ranger and is family-run.
 The wildlife orphanage is not a zoo.
 Wherever possible, rescued animals and birds are rehabilitated and returned to the wild.
 If safe release into their natural habitat is not possible, animals are cared for and kept for educational purposes and zoological study.
-In the case of endangered species, captive breeding programs may also be undertaken.

 Some of your tasks may include: